kwilkins/dnd/west-marches/west-marches-reference-doc.md

 ## West Marches Specific Rules

 Your character is first and foremost an adventurer, for one reason or another.
-On your search for the non-mundane you have come to The West Marches, leaving the safeties of *The Kingodms* behind.
+On your search for the non-mundane you have come to The West Marches, leaving the safeties of *The Kingdoms* behind.

 ### Play Session Rules
 * Players can schedule, suggest or join sessions on an at-will basis.
 There is no assumed set party; players can adventure in many different groups and characters may group with other characters of *any* level.
 * A newly created character must start at level 1.
 Each character keeps whatever gold, equipment, and XP they have earned for the next time they play.
 * Each session the party will leave town, jaunt across the wilderness, discover something new, and return home.
 While these are self contained one-shots, the shared world persists beyond each session.
 If one party makes a change or effects something, a later party can see the consequences of that action.
-* Players are penalized a cost of 10gp per level per zone they must travel back home after the end of a session.
+* If the session ends *while the party is not in a safe place*, they as a whole are penalized a cost of 10gp per average character level per zone they must travel back home after the end of a session.
 * The town of Padfoot's Landing is, for whatever reason, a safe place.
 Free of monsters, thievery, attacks and serious conflict.
 Characters rest here within the halls of the Adventurer's guild between sessions.

 ### Time
 Each 24 hour day is divided into 6 time periods, or "watches", each 4 hours long.
-  * Trence (2:00-6:00)
+  * Nil (2:00-6:00)
-	* Etude (6:00-10:00)
+	* Unus (6:00-10:00)
-	* Prime (10:00-14:00)
+	* Duo (10:00-14:00)
-	* Second (14:00-18:00)
+	* Tres (14:00-18:00)
-	* Tone (18:00-22:00)
+	* Quat (18:00-22:00)
-  * Fete (22:00-2:00)
+  * Quin (22:00-2:00)

-These watches are rougly spent with the party sleeping for two or three and awake/adventuring for three or four.
+These watches are rougly spent with the party sleeping for two to three and awake/adventuring for three to four.

 ### Travel